niqwithq/hacked-a11y-fix/README.md

 You can find the result here: https://niqwithq.github.io/hacked-a11y-fix/

-Feel free to make it eeven more accessible.
+Feel free to make it even more accessible.
 Read more in my blog post: [Do Hackers Care About Accessibility?](https://niqwithq.com/posts/hackers)